Where Is Peleliu Island?

 In Conclusion

-A disclaimer I must at is that no matter what I experiences on island, is no where even close to the horror experienced not so far back in the past.
+A disclaimer I must add: no matter what I experienced on island, is no where even close to the horror experienced not so far back in the past.
 Peleliu, a small island and checkpoint in an island hopping campaign as a means to prevent a shift into a totalitarian world.
 While some argue that Peleliu was controversial in it’s choice to invade, it still played a part in a bigger picture, only at the cost of many souls, including everyday Palauans.

 In my project, I narrate through voiceover “This day [September 15, 1944] would change the island forever”.
 I have never lived to see Peleliu before 1944 to know so firsthand, but Peleliu truly changed forever.
 A peaceful island turned into hell in a matter of hours and going weeks without end is enough to transform an island forever.